supgerry/ClaudeOS/ProjectKnowledge/signalpodcastproject/episode-05-seasonal-culture.md

 **John**: "Post-COVID, you urged leaders to over-communicate and keep teams engaged virtually.
 What did that crisis teach you about culture resilience?”

-**John**: "You've led DE&I workshops for IAAPA.
-Why do you believe diversity and inclusion are now business priorities for attractions, especially when dealing with seasonal hiring where you need to hire quickly and in volume?"

 	**Tim**: "For operators struggling with seasonal labor shortages, what's the one thing they can do to become an employer people want to come back to year after year?"

 ---